joshuaspear/offline_rl_ope/README.md

 > [!WARNING]
 > - All IS methods implemented incorrectly in versions < 6.x
+> - Weighted per-decision plug and play estimator is incorrectly implemented in < 9.x
 > - Unit testing currently only running in Python 3.11.
 3.10 will be supported in the future
 > - Not all functionality has been tested i.e., d3rlpy api and LowerBounds are still in beta